mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 The [MongoDB AI Applications Program (MAAP)](https://www.mongodb.com/services/consulting/ai-applications-program) chatbot framework is a set of libraries that you can use to build your RAG Application using MongoDB and [Atlas Vector Search](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/) and associated MAAP partners

-The repo offers the flexibility to its user to set up the rag application by simiply configuring a yaml file(details see below).
-The repo offers the users the flexibilty to choose from various option available through partners program.
+The repo offers flexibility to its users to set up the RAG application by simply configuring a YAML file(details see below).
+The repo allows users to choose from various options through the partners' program.
 The following modules of RAG are made configurable
 1. Data loaders
 2. Embedding Models
 3. Chat LLM Models